Altermagnetic splitting of magnons in hematite ($\alpha$-Fe$_2$O$_3$): Introduction

 Hematite is an insulator and, as such, does not naturally support electronic transport effects; doping is required to render it conductive \cite{Galindez-Ruales2023}.
 However, spin transport remains possible through collective magnetic excitations known as magnons, the quanta of spin waves.
-In altermagnets, the magnon band structure is expected to exhibit spin (or chirality) splitting \cite{Naka2019, SmejkalChiralMagnons2023, gohlkeSpuriousSymmetryEnhancement2023, Gomonay2024}.
+In altermagnets, the magnon band structure is expected to exhibit spin splitting \cite{Naka2019, SmejkalChiralMagnons2023, gohlkeSpuriousSymmetryEnhancement2023, Gomonay2024} (sometimes also called chirality \cite{Odashima2013} or polarization \cite{Nambu2020} splitting).
 This splitting has been experimentally observed in MnTe via inelastic neutron scattering \cite{Liu2024MnTeMagnonSplit}, and is even slightly larger than what was predicted from first-principles \cite{SmejkalChiralMagnons2023}.
 In hematite, first-principles calculations of Heisenberg exchange parameters predict a $g$-wave magnon band splitting of up to $3\,$meV \cite{SmejkalChiralMagnons2023}.
 Notably, these calculations neglect relativistic effects, raising the question of whether such corrections could obscure the magnon spin splitting.

 To address this question, a microscopic understanding of the magnon band structure across the entire Brillouin zone is required.
 Here, we develop a spin-wave theory model to systematically study hematite’s magnon excitations.
 We first analyze how magnon spin splitting arises in the nonrelativistic limit and find that exchange interactions up to the 13\textsuperscript{th} neighbor shell must be included to recover the characteristic $g$-wave splitting.
 This occurs because a Heisenberg model truncated at the twelfth shell exhibits higher symmetries than the underlying lattice.
 For a general discussion on the minimum required neighbor shell to construct a Heisenberg model without artificial symmetry enhancements, we refer the reader to Ref.~\cite{Dagnino2024}.
 Although the necessity for far-neighbor Heisenberg exchange interactions is not necessarily a general feature of all altermagnets, it has already been pointed out for the rutiles \cite{SmejkalChiralMagnons2023, gohlkeSpuriousSymmetryEnhancement2023} and also for MnTe \cite{McClarty2024Landau, Liu2024MnTeMagnonSplit}.
 In hematite, while the 13\textsuperscript{th}-neighbor exchange interactions are naturally weaker than those between the nearest neighbors, first-principles calculations suggest they remain sufficiently strong to induce a splitting of approximately $2\,$meV.